RuipingWang06/Career_Project_Portfolio_Ruiping/AI Prompt.md

 Help me turn this sentence into a concise, technical for a BI portfolio the Business problem part.
 Make it clear, logic and focused on What business problem were they facing?
 Why was a BI solution needed?
 What would be the consequences if the problem was not solved? return bullet point .
 Here is the sentence I draft.
 Please rewrite it as the hire manager can understand the Business Problem in 3 second.

+- **BI portfolio (Buiness impact) ready prompt**

+Help me turn this sentence into a concise, technical for a BI portfolio the Buiness impact part.
+Make it clear, logic and measure the result, return bullet point with keyward highlight.
+Here is the sentence I draft.
+Please rewrite it as the hire manager can understand the Business Problem in 3 second.

 - **BI portfolio (key takeways) ready prompt**

 Help me turn this sentence into a concise, technical for a BI portfolio the Key takeway part.
 Make it clear, logic and focused on what you learnt from the project? return bullet point with keyward highlight.
 Here is the sentence I draft.
 Please rewrite it as the hire manager can understand the Business Problem in 3 second.